The Rodings: History

 The Rodings, the remnants of a single Anglo-Saxon community known as the Hroðingas, were led by Hroða; who sailed up the River Thames and along a tributary, to settle in the area in the sixth century.
 This was one of the tribal areas that were absorbed into the Kingdom of Essex.
 The River Roding and the villages derived their name from Hroða.
+It has been suggested that the early territory of the Rodings may also have included Willingale and Shellow Bowells, and that White Roding, which was sometimes historically called Roding Magna ("Great Roding") was the centre of the estate.

 The villages are recorded in the Domesday Book of 1086 as Rodinges in the Hundred of Dunmow.
 In the time of Edward the Confessor, it was held by the Abbey of St Æthelthryth of Ely; however, after the Norman Conquest, part was taken by William de Warenne.
 Part was also held by the de Veres and de Mandevilles families, who became the Earls of Oxford and Earls of Essex.
 By the 14th century, the boundaries and names of the villages had become fairly established.
 Abbess, Beauchamp and Berners Roding now form a single parish in the district of Epping Forest.